Tips and resources

 Google Maps has a handy bike route feature that provides recommended routes for getting from A to B on two wheels (simply swipe through the transport modes when getting directions).
 It even provides an estimated ride time (assuming you are travelling at 16km/h) and elevation for your chosen route.

 Need more help?
-Here are some step by step instructions on using navigation in the Google Maps app.
+Here are some step by step instructions for navigation via the Google Maps app.

 Not familiar with a road on your suggested route?
 If you haven’t ridden in the area before it can even be worth checking out Google Street View to inspect any roads before using them IRL.